Jtef/TS0601-_TZE200_mby4kbtq-Moes-Gas-Sensor/README.md

 Please note:
 * Self test switch must be manually set to False if a test was performed;
-* Self test result is always checking... (not sure why)
+* Self test result is always checking... (not sure why);
 * Silence works for an alarm and not for the self test.
-Must be manually set to False after it is used.
+Must be manually set to False after it is used;
+* Fault alarm - unable to test it.

 Enjoy!